stephen-mw/webby_docker/README.md

-# Docker containers for eth0.me and ping.heystephenwood.com
+## Docker containers for eth0.me and ping.heystephenwood.com
 These are the configuration files used to run both of these websites.

 Everything is run inside a docker container.
 An haproxy container load balances the sites so I can do hitless deployments.

 ## eth0.me
-I run eth0.me for a very simple purpose: make it as easy as possible to find the public ip of the box you're connected to.
+I run eth0.me for a very simple purpose: make it as easy as possible to find the public ip of host.
 All this website does is return the requestor's IP + a newline.

-I would often be on a system and need this information.
-Now when I need this info I simply run:
+On (linux or bsd) host you simply need to run:
 ```shell
 $ curl eth0.me
 ```

 ## ping.heystephenwood.com
 This is just a quick about me page.
 I use it because I might as well do something with the domain I'm paying for.